ropensci/roweb3/content/blog/2026-06-29-editor-tools/index.en.md

 For each tool, you'll want to install the Positron extension, and then set up your configuration.
 Configurations can usually be specified at three different levels:

-- **User**: Your system-wide setup which is how you want things to work in general
+- **User**: Your system-wide setup which is how you want things to work in general across projects.
+  User config files are generally stored somewhere in your home directory.
-- **Project**: Project-wide setup which overrides your user setup if the project does things differently
+- **Project**: Project-wide setup which overrides your user setup if the project does things differently.
+  These config files are stored in the project directly (like `roweb3`, for the rOpenSci blog).
-- **File**: File or file section setup which works at a very local scale
+- **File**: File or file section setup which works at a very local scale.
+  Usually this configuration is indicated by in-file comments.

 This means you can have different rules for different projects, and override them as needed.
 In the following examples, I'll show you how I do this for posts on the rOpenSci blog.